 Approval - permission from a health plan before you receive a service covered by the plan.

 Assisters - under the health care law, assisters and navigators will help people understand health coverage options, give them information on how to enroll and help them select a plan.
 They will work closely with the Health Insurance Marketplace and the Small Business Health Options Program or SHOP, but will also know about other coverage options, such as Medicare, Medicaid and the Children’s Health Insurance Program (CHIP).

-Balanced billing - when a provider bills you for the difference between the provider’s charge and the allowed amount.
+Balanced billing - when a provider bills you for the difference between the provider’s charge and the amount your insurer will pay.
 For example, if the provider’s charge is $100 and the allowed amount is $70, the provider may bill you for the remaining $30.
 A preferred provider may not balance bill you for covered services.

 Benefits - health care items or services covered under a health plan.
 Benefits are defined in a health plan's coverage documents.